ololoepepe/ololord/README.txt

    to a custom location and must be used anyway on Windows.
    Note: The recommended implementation is http://www.darwinsys.com/file/

+ * "SQLITE_PREFIX=<path>"
+   Set path to SQLite library.
+Must be used if the library was installed to a custom location and must be used anyway on Windows

  * "LORD_PREFIX=<path>"
    Set install path.
 See the note below